form3tech-oss/interview-accountapi/README.md

  - Tests can be written in Go idomatic style or in BDD style.
 Make sure tests are easy to read
  - Engineers at Form3 generally favor BDD style tests or idomatic Go tests for this kind of task.

-- Docker-compose
+#### Docker-compose

  - Add your solution to the provided docker-compose file
- - We should be able to `docker-compose up` and see your tests run against the provided account API service
+ - We should be able to run `docker-compose up` and see your tests run against the provided account API service

 ### Please don't